Vz0n/NekoFetcher/README.md

 Firstly, make sure that you have Git and Java (JDK) installed.

-Clone this repo using `git clone https://github.com/Vz0n/NekoFetcher`, then open a console (if on Windows use Git Bash) on the source directory and run `./gradlew build`.
+Clone this repo using `git clone https://github.com/Vz0n/NekoFetcher`, then open a console on the source directory and run `./gradlew build` or `.\gradlew.bat build` depending of your operating system.
 Next drop the jar built in `build/libs/NekoFetcher-x.x.x.jar` on your server's `plugins` folder and restart.

 You should have the plugin working now.
 Bugs can be reported on the issues section.